Trump sabotaging GOP on his way out of office with push to overturn election

 Trump has complained that he does not think he will get credit if Perdue and Loeffler win but will be blamed if they lose, according to the close adviser.
 Aides have encouraged the president to deliver a simple message to Georgia voters that they must turn out to protect his legacy.

 Trump’s focus on Georgia has been less about the marquee Senate contests than about rewriting his own history.
-Though he has been preoccupied by scheming to reverse the national outcome, advisers said Trump has been singularly fixated on Georgia — a once-solidly red state he had assumed he would easily carry.
+Though he has been preoccupied by scheming to reverse the national outcome, advisers said Trump has been singularly fixated on Georgia — a once solidly red state he had assumed he would easily carry.

 Instead, Trump became the first Republican presidential candidate to lose Georgia in three decades — a fact he cannot fathom and a historical distinction he loathes, according to people familiar with his thinking.
-Trump campaign officials were so convinced they’d win in Georgia that they rejected calls to direct more money and staff to the state, a former senior campaign official said.
+Trump campaign officials were so convinced they’d win in Georgia that they rejected calls to direct more money and staffing to the state, a former senior campaign official said.

 “Honestly, I think that he cannot handle being the sitting Republican president that lost Georgia,” said a GOP official in frequent touch with the White House.

-Several Republicans in Georgia said they’re not sure Trump really wants Loeffler or Perdue to win, because if they do it undermines his central complaint that the state’s elections are rigged.
-It would also pour salt in the wound of his defeat in Georgia, something he has struggled to understand, stating repeatedly on the weekend call with Raffensperger that it’s simply not possible for him to have lost there.
+Several Republicans in Georgia said they’re not sure Trump really wants Loeffler or Perdue to win because if they do, it undermines his central complaint that the state’s elections are rigged.
+It would also pour salt in the wound of his defeat in the state, something he has struggled to understand, stating repeatedly on the weekend call with Georgia Secretary of State Brad Raffensperger (R) that it’s simply not possible for him to have lost there.

 Trump advisers said he is especially bothered that a Democratic politician he has long disdained, former state House minority leader Stacey Abrams, is credited with orchestrating the winning ground game in Georgia and that two Republican politicians he thought would do his bidding, Kemp and Secretary of State Brad Raffensperger, refuse to try to rig the result in his favor.